 - If you install water-efficient faucet aerators, you can go from three gallons per minute of water use to 1.5 gallons per minute of water use.
 You’ll save money and even electricity.

-5 Tips on Saving Water In the Garden and Around the Home
+5 Tips on Saving Water in the Garden and Outdoors

 1. When it rains, you can collect rainwater to help save water.